Drukair: Frequent flyer program

-"My Happiness Reward" was launched by Drukair on 10 November 2014, in commemorating the birth anniversary of His Majesty the Fourth Druk Gyalpo Jigme Singye Wangchuck and in celebrating his enlightened and visionary philosophy of Gross National Happiness.
+"HapinessSmiles" formerly "My Happiness Reward" was launched by Drukair on 10 November 2014, to commemorate the birth anniversary of His Majesty the Fourth Druk Gyalpo Jigme Singye Wangchuck and to celebrate his enlightened and visionary philosophy of Gross National Happiness.

-The members of the program can accumulate miles corresponding to the distance flown on Drukair and the class of service availed.
-Accrued miles may then be redeemed for free air tickets (Happiness Reward Ticket), upgrades at airports (Happiness Class Upgrade) and other benefits.
-Drukair currently offers 3 tiers of membership: Silver (Basic tier), Gold and Platinum (the elite tier).
+Program members can accumulate miles corresponding to the distance flown on Drukair and their class of service.
+Accrued miles may then be redeemed for free air tickets (Happiness Reward Ticket), upgrades at airports (Happiness Class Upgrade), and other benefits.
+Drukair currently offers 3 tiers of membership: Silver (Basic tier), Gold, and Platinum (the elite tier).